systemsomicslab/msdial5tutorial/README.md

 2. Create a branch
 3. Checkout the branch
 4. Update the `index.qmd`
-5. `cd THISREPOFOLDER` and build the website and check it with `quarto preview or upload changes by quarto publish gh-pages.
+5. `cd THISREPOFOLDER` and build the website and check it with `quarto preview` or upload changes by `quarto publish gh-pages`.